 If you love the aroma of cinnamon sugar in the morning, these easy cinnamon muffins are for you!
 Made with buttermilk for an ultimately soft, tender muffin.

 If I could live off muffins, I would.

-I mean, officially, we do have healthy muffin recipe right here, but you see, it’s not those kind of muffins I want to eat for breakfast, lunch and dinner.
-Although we do love to keep sausage egg muffins on hand for a quick, healthy breakfast.
+I mean, officially, we do have healthy egg muffin recipe right here, but you see, it’s not those kind of muffins I want to eat for breakfast, lunch and dinner.
+(Although we do love to keep those on hand for a quick, healthy breakfast.)

-These easy cinnamon muffins have a triple cinnamon hit.
+Flavor: These easy cinnamon muffins have a triple cinnamon hit.
 There’s cinnamon in the batter, cinnamon streusel inside the muffins, and cinnamon streusel baked on top of the muffins, too.
-For the best cinnamon flavor, we like to buy Saigon cinnamon.
+(For the best cinnamon flavor, we like to buy Saigon cinnamon.
 Have you ever tried it?
-It has delicious flavor!
+It has delicious flavor.)

 For the Streusel: